English for restaurant waiters: When customers arrive exercise

 Close

-6. When you tell a customer that you are going to find and give them menus to read, is
+6. When you tell a customer that you are going to find and give them menus to read, you say

 I'll go and bring you the menus: